 There are many other features of statehood that would benefit the people of Guam.
 But because of time constraint, I would not be able to discuss them all at this point.

 Let me now ask this question: What would happen if the voters of Guam chose Independence or Free Association?
-Indeed, there would cause major deviation from the lifestyle as we know and enjoy today.
+Indeed, there would cause a major deviation from the lifestyle as we know and enjoy today.

 Consider the following: